Section 3. Identifying/Evaluating Aeronautical Effect

 aeronautical operations (see paragraph 6-3-13).

-determine the extent of adverse effect on VFR aeronautical operations.
+evaluation to determine the extent of adverse effect on VFR aeronautical

-Patterns.
-The primary concern regarding structures in airport traffic pattern
+Traffic Patterns.
+The primary concern regarding structures in airport traffic

-areas is whether they would create a dangerous situation during a critical phase
+pattern areas is whether they would create a dangerous situation during a

-Airspace.
-Structures that exceed obstruction standards in areas available for
+B and C Airspace.
+Structures that exceed obstruction standards in areas

-VFR flight below the floor of Class B or C airspace areas require careful
+available for VFR flight below the floor of Class B or C airspace areas require

 regulated environment for IFR and VFR traffic in and around certain airports.